Docs Menu

 Inheritance

-All Realm objects inherit from the IRealmObject, IEmbeddedObject, or IAsymmetricObject interface and should be declared partial classes.
+All Realm objects inherit from the IRealmObject, IEmbeddedObject, or IAsymmetricObject interface and must be declared partial classes.

 You use the Schema property of the RealmConfigurationBase object to control how schemas are defined.
 The following code example shows three ways to do this, from easiest to most complex: automatic configuration, manual configuration, and a mix of both methods.